gkyle/startrails/README.md

 <img src="https://raw.githubusercontent.com/gkyle/startrails/refs/heads/main/docs/images/workflow_stack.png" alt="Auto-detect streaks" width="100%"/>

-#### Manually flag unwanted regions
+#### Manually correct any issues

 The streak detection model isn't perfect.
+You may need to manually flag additional streaks or make other corrections.

+#### Manually flagging undetected streaks

+Right click on the image to start drawing a polygon around the streak.
+Right-click to add more points.
+Left-click to complete the polygon.
+You can edit any polygon by dragging the points.

+#### Remove false postives

+To remove a bad detection, shift-click on the polygon.

+#### Finding images with undetected streaks

-We may need to manually flag additional streaks or other unwanted areas from images.
-When viewing a stacked image, you can Shift-Click to search for the input image containing the brightest pixels at that location.
-You can then mark the unwanted region by drawing a polygon (Right-Click points outlining the region).
-The manually flagged region is indicated in blue.
+When viewing a stacked image, you can shift-click to search for the input image containing the brightest pixels at that location.

 <img src="https://raw.githubusercontent.com/gkyle/startrails/refs/heads/main/docs/images/workflow_manually_flag_streaks.png" width="100%"/>